You want to start a prayer meeting at your church, but nobody wants to go.

 If you have a point person who takes responsibility for the entire meeting—start to finish—you will not only experience deeper prayer, but deeper relationships with fellow believers as well.

 People can pray in the shower.
-So why would they come to a meeting?
+So why would they go to your meetings?

 Here are a few mission statement examples you could use for your prayer meeting ideas: